ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_summary_table.rst

 ﻿Interpreting summary table
 ==========================

-- **Objective**: Learn to install the Trends.Earth plugin into QGIS using the plugin manager
+- **Objective**: Learn how to install the Trends.Earth plugin into QGIS using the plugin manager

-- **Estimated time of completion**: 10 minutes
+- **Estimated time of completion**: 20 minutes

 - **Internet access**: Required